Governors Island

 Historical Overview

-• Military Significance: After the American Revolution the island was transferred to the U.S. government and fortifications were built – including Fort Jay (1794) and Castle Williams (1807-11).
-From 1794 to 1966 the U.S. Army maintained a major post there; the U.S. Coast Guard established its Eastern Area Command there from 1966 to 1996.
+• Military Significance: After the American Revolution, the island became part of the U.S. defensive system for New York Harbor.
+Major fortifications followed, including Fort Jay and Castle Williams.
+From 1794 to 1966, the U.S. Army maintained an important post here; from 1966 to 1996, the U.S. Coast Guard used the island as a major command center.

 What to See & Do

-Governors Island offers a mix of history, landscapes, recreation and culture:
+Governors Island offers a compelling mix of history, landscapes, recreation, and culture:

-• Events & Public Art – The island hosts art installations, concerts, yoga sessions, family programming and other events throughout the year.
+• Events & Public Art – Governors Island regularly hosts art installations, performances, festivals, family activities, wellness programs, and other seasonal events.

 Visitor Information